shaka-project/shaka-packager/docs/source/options/hls_options.rst

 --time_shift_buffer_depth <seconds>

-    Guaranteed duration of the time shifting buffer for LIVE playlist, in seconds.
+    Guaranteed duration of the time shifting buffer for LIVE playlists, in seconds.

+--default_language <language>

+    The first audio/text rendition in a group tagged with this language will have 'DEFAULT' attribute set to 'YES'.
+This allows the player to choose the correct default language for the content.